izzybr/pillproject/README.md

         - generic / proprietary medication name,
         - in some cases camera metadata, and information about the background upon which the pill appears.

-Getting started:
-For a demo of the image processing and run:
-    python demo.py

 Alternatively, see the Gist for each type of image processing at: